 If you are making a few hampers up, buying them in bulk will also work out cheaper (these ones work out at less than £2.50 each).

 Why not consider placing the contents of the hamper into a decorated or wrapped cardboard box (pick one up from the veg section at Lidl or Aldi), or use a small wooden crate or a metal basket?

 Look in charity shops for large fruit bowls made from wood or metal, which can also work out cost-effectively and can be reused.

 On top of putting the actual gifts inside the hamper, you also need to add some kind of filler to keep everything safe and in place.

-If you’re not going for a make your own kit, you could buy your own hamper filling which works out quite cheap or make your own with an electric shredder you’d usually use to get rid of your (paid) bills.
+If you’re not going for a make your own kit, you could buy your own hamper filling, which works out quite cheap or create your own with a mini shredder you’d usually use to get rid of your (paid) bills.

 Alternatively, scrunch up crepe paper, or even newspaper, then tuck a tea towel over the top to hide the print.

 Once you’ve spent time getting everything in place and looking neat, most people would wrap the hamper in cellophane, as you can see through it.
 It also makes sure everything is kept in place.